 The Energy Company Obligation (ECO) is a government energy efficiency scheme in Great Britain to tackle fuel poverty and help reduce carbon emissions.

 How ECO works

-Under ECO, larger energy suppliers fund the installation of energy efficiency measures in British households.
+Under ECO, medium and larger energy suppliers fund the installation of energy efficiency measures in British households.

 Each obligated supplier has an overall target based on its share of the domestic energy market in Britain.